GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

   }
 });

-// Layout on the floating window display a small thumnail to the left of the text Component("floating-window")->setProp({
+// Layout on the floating window display a small thumbnail to the left of the text Component("floating-window")->setProp({
   componentpath: ["post-layout"],
   prop: "classes",